devshawn/lab3-setup/README.md

 To recap, **here are the steps needed to _run_ the project**:

 1. Go into the `server` directory and enter `./gradlew run`.
-2. In a _different_ terminal, go into the `client` directory and enter `ng server`.
+2. In a _different_ terminal (or terminal tab), go into the `client` directory and enter `ng server`.
 3. You can then go to `localhost:4200` in your favorite web browser and see your nifty Angular app.

 ## Testing and Continuous Integration